vinlin24/strutils/README.md

       "$0"
     ]

-NOTE: You can pipe the output of this script into a command like clip to automatically save it to your clipboard.
+TIP: You can pipe the output of this script into a command like clip to automatically save it to your clipboard.